back to michaelgruen.com

 Decisions should be made at the commensurate level of responsibility and ownership.

-For my part, I tend to decide at the last responsible moment.
+I tend to decide at the last responsible moment.
 Sometimes it’s also the last possible moment, but not often.
-I don’t subscribe to any specific decision-making framework, but I find they all have their uses.
+I don’t subscribe to any specific decision-making framework, but they have their uses.

 Management